nxskok/pasias/docs/12-regression.md

 ones should be where.

-In `facet_grid`, you have a variable that you want to be displayed in rows or in columns (not just in "different facets".
+In `facet_grid`, you have a variable that you want to be displayed in rows or in columns (not just in "different facets").
 I'll show you how that works here.
 Since I am going to draw two plots, I should save the long data frame first and re-use it, rather than calculating it twice (so that I ought now to go back and